OlaHaldor/HoudiniForFarmingSim/README.md

 A kit of tools to ease the process of creating maps for Farming Simulator 22 with Houdini, Blender and Substance Designer

 ### What's the purpose of the kit?
-<details>The kit is tailor made for use with Farming Simulator 22 and Giants Editor, and make the process involved a lot faster, less boring, and give you plenty of time for the fun stuff of map making.
+<Unfold>The kit is tailor made for use with Farming Simulator 22 and Giants Editor, and make the process involved a lot faster, less boring, and give you plenty of time for the fun stuff of map making.
 The kit will contain a Houdini Digital Asset (HDA) with an optimized interface with a focus on making the process as easy as possible with little or no interaction with the nodes that are used to create the tool.

 The current version contains the field dimension tool.
 A future version of the kit will add the Road Tool and other scripts.